DETAILED ACTION

 As such, the Examiner concludes that claim 1 recites an abstract idea (Step 2A – Prong One: YES).

 Step 2A - Prong Two: This judicial exception is not integrated into a practical application.
-In particular, claim 1 recites the following additional element(s): a processor, memory in communication with the processor, the memory comprising executable instructions that, when executed by the processor alone or in combination with other processors, cause the supply chain tracking system to perform functions, a database using a tracking management component of the supply chain tracking system, a tracking application of a first client device, a network, and a second client device.
+In particular, claim 1 recites the following additional element(s): a processor, memory in communication with the processor, the memory comprising executable instructions that, when executed by the processor alone or in combination with other processors, cause the supply chain tracking system to perform functions, a database using a tracking management component of the supply chain tracking system, a tracking application of a client device, and a network.
 This/these additional elements individually or in combination do not integrate the exception into a practical application because they merely use a computer as a tool to perform an abstract idea (see MPEP 2106.05(f)).
 Accordingly, these additional element(s) do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
 Claim 1 is directed to an abstract idea.

 The Examiner has therefore determined that the additional elements, or combination of additional elements, do not integrate the abstract idea into a practical application.
 Accordingly, the claim(s) is/are directed to an abstract idea (Step 2A – Prong two: NO).